mcollina/on-exit-leak-free/README.md

 const assert = require('assert')

 function setup () {
+  // This object can be safely garbage collected,
+  // and the resulting shutdown function will not be called.
+  // There are no leaks.
   const obj = { foo: 'bar' }
   register(obj, shutdown)
   // call unregister(obj) to remove
 }

 let shutdownCalled = false

+// Please make sure that the function passed to register()
-function shutdown (obj) {
+// does not create a closure around unnecessary objects. function shutdown (obj) {
   shutdownCalled = true
   assert.strictEqual(obj.foo, 'bar')